AmanTank187/blogger/README.md

 ## Focus

-- Back-end: Database associations, one to many, many to many.
+- Back-end: Database associations, MVC
 - Front-end: Using bootstrap to make a good looking website.

 ## Approach